 I know the word tandoori chicken makes us think about the clay ovens, smoke flavored chicken cooked in pure raw heat.
 But I am going to take liberty and declare that you can make some great tasting chicken with the same spices as used in tandoori chicken, cook it slow and call it whatever you will – It will taste amazing.
 So I am calling it slow cooker chicken tandoori !

--An original recipe from the SpiceRoots kitchen.
-The original idea was borrowed from Emiril’s slow cooked chicken, but I had to make it my own and just had to make it Indian.
+The idea for a slow cooker chicken tandoori was borrowed from Emiril’s slow cooked chicken, but I had to make it my own and just had to make it Indian.
 So there!

 Slow cooker chicken tandoori